 In response to pending local and national primary care provider shortages and the changing healthcare industry, the Eastern Michigan University (EMU) Board of Regents approved the master's of science in physician assistant studies academic program in 2012.
 The EMU PA program is situated in the School of Health Promotion and Human Performance, within the College of Health and Human Services.

-The PA program is a twenty-four month, full-time, year-round graduate professional program with students starting as a cohort annually in May.
+The PA program is a twenty-four month, full-time, year-round graduate professional program with students starting as a cohort annually in the fall semester.
 This program prepares its graduates to be certified and licensed to practice medicine using autonomous decision-making under the supervision of a physician.

 Why Study at Eastern?

 We are helping to grow multi-talented professionals that will flourish within the healthcare industry.
 Here are some other benefits to studying in our PA program.

 - Our first-time-taker pass rate of the Physician Assistant National Certifying Exam (PANCE) is 98%.